Beware of $99 Mainline Specials: What you should know about sewer line specials

 When it comes to sewer line backups, and sewer line repairs, not all Kansas City area plumbing companies are the same.
-Many plumbing and drain cleaning companies advertise $99, $89, $79 (and lower) mainline (sewer line) specials that include a free camera inspection.
-While these specials seem like a good deal, these are loss leaders (What is a loss leader?).
-It is important to understand the special before you decide to hire a company.
+Several plumbing and drain cleaning companies advertise cheap $99, $89, $79 (and less) mainline (sewer line) specials that include a free camera inspection.
+While these specials seem like a bargain, they are not designed to clean your sewer line.
+It is important to understand these specials before you hire a company.

 The video process is a sales process…